jsdw/anagrammer/README.md

 A thing
 Hang it!

+Good-morrow, cousin.
+Good morrow, cousin.

 No further, sir.
 For his return.
 ```

-Examples of invalid matches (only re-arrangement of words rather than of letters):
+Examples of invalid matches (letters are the same but words are as well):

 ```
+T'is morning, sir.
+Sir, tis morn-ing

 Hello there sir.
 Sir, hello there